irmiller22/git_workshop/git_workshop.md

 - Change code around a bit
 - Learn how to add files to staging area
 - Commit on new branch
-- Push code back to gihub
+- Push code back to Github

 ##First Steps:
 Install Git: